PelJon/Udacity_Customer-Segmentation/project_report.md

 The Capstone Project is the final submission for Udacitys Machine Learning Engineer Nanodegree Program.
 The selected project is based on a real-life example of Arvato, an internationally active services company with a focus on innovations in automation and data/analytics.
 The requested analysis in about the provided customer data set of a German mail-order sales company to identify customer cluster which can be used to predict the success of targeted marketing campaigns.

+The clustering of customers and a respective personalization is a must-have in today's business world.
+A recent RedPoint Global survey<sup>1</sup> conducted by The Harris Poll that surveyed more than 3,000 consumers in the U.S., U.K., and Canada stated, that

+> 63 percent, of consumers expect personalization as a standard of service and believe they are recognized as an individual when sent special offers

+It clearly shows that companies need to take into account the characteristics of a customer when choosing the channel, message, and method in a marketing campaign.
+Multiple studies show, that personalization has a huge impact on the success of a marketing campaign.
+A study in 2013 by Experian Marketing Services<sup>2</sup> shows that

+ > personalized promotional emails were shown to lift transaction rates and revenue per email six times higher than non-personalized emails.

+The relevance in today's business world, as well as the variety of different machine learning methods to be used in this exercise, excites me the most. it gives the possibility to try different methods and explore different libraries and methods while having a clear goal in mind.

 The request is split into three main objectives.
 First, get an overall understanding of the provided customer and German population database to derive an understanding of the data and clean/transform it in a way that it can be used for the following machine learning exercises.

 Secondly, the cleaned data should be used to derive the population cluster which is mapped to the customer database to identify and analyze the relationships between the demographics of the company's existing customers and the general population of Germany.
 The goal of the second part of the analysis is to describe the parts of the general population that are more likely to be part of the mail-order company's main customer base, and which parts of the general population are less so.